Q. Which body woods have the best tone?

 A. I've been building a lot of basses with a thicker accent stripe between the top and the main body wood than your normally see.
 Most basses you see with accent stripes like this have a thin stripe.
 I like them thicker.
 I think it looks great and lets you see more wood.
 I usually aim for something that contrasts with the color of the top, say something like a walnut top might have a maple accent.
-Yes, it will cost more, but since it's only seen around the edges I try to go with a little bit lesser grade wood to keep the cost down.
+Yes, it will cost more, but since it's only seen around the edges I try to go with a little bit lesser grade of wood to keep the cost down.
 You essentially end up with two tops on the bass.
-Again, I don't really think the tone is affected that much by the double thickness, but it sure does look hot.
+Again, I don't really think the tone is affected that much by the double thickness, but it does look hot.

 Q. Which neck woods are the best?

 A. I don't think there's a substitute for good ol' hard maple.
-Three piece, quarter-sawn maple necks come standard on all of our basses.
+Three piece, quarter-sawn maple necks come standard on all of my bass models.
 I use some wenge and bubinga from time to time, maybe a few other woods every now and then, but mostly as stringers in multi-laminate necks.
 I don't particularly like building all wenge necks, but I'll do it.
 The stuff makes me itch.
 I've had great luck with five piece maple/wenge necks on five and six string basses.
 They're very stable and look cool.